CodesterClub/Java-Algogen/Docs/README.md

 - Different I/O
 - Algorithm

-<em>"A programming language is for thinking about programs,<br>
+<em>"A programming language is for thinking about programs,
-not for expressing programs you've already thought of.<br>
+not for expressing programs you've already thought of.
-It should be a pencil, not a pen." - Paul Graham</em>
+It should be a pencil, not a pen."<br>&ensp;&#8211;Paul Graham</em>

 ### Hence we decided to automate the ugliest part of
 the documentation process: